jomorro/financial_budget-analysis/README.md

 ## Data

 * CSV File: The project expects a CSV file containing government budget data.
 Ensure the CSV file includes columns such as Department, Allocated_Budget, Spent_Budget, and Fiscal_Year.
-Place this file in the data directory and name it budget_data.csv.
+Place this file in the data directory and name it Usa_budget_2023.csv.

 ## Results